 Details of the Village's outstanding debt may be found in the Notes to the Financial Statements.

-\Refer to the Schedule of Demographic and Economic Statistics for personal income and population data.
+^{}Refer to the Schedule of Demographic and Economic Statistics for personal income and population data.

-Village of River Forest, Illinois Ratio of Net General Obligation Bonded Debt to Equalized Assessed Value and Net General Obligation Bonded Debt Per Capita Last Ten Fiscal Years
+Ratio of Net General Obligation Bonded Debt to Equalized Assessed Value and Net General Obligation Bonded Debt Per Capita Last Ten Fiscal Years